 Subjectivity & Feminisms

-The Subjectivity and Feminisms research group is based at Chelsea College of Art & Design and consists of artists and writers whose practices explore questions and issues of identity, as they are mediated between artist/writer, artwork and viewer.
+The Subjectivity and Feminisms research group is based at Chelsea College of Art and Design and consists of artists and writers whose practices explore questions and issues of identity, as they are mediated between artist/writer, artwork and viewer.

 Subjectivity is related to identity and the personal but it is not reducible to these formations.
 While identity is formed out of a whole range of intersecting determinations (social, political, linguistic, psychological, ideological), the emphasis on subjectivity implies that these determinations are fluid as well as being culturally specific.
 The emphasis on subjectivity implies that signifying practices such as art, open the individual up to change.